Skip to main content

 Child's colorful block letters that spell out DAF

-Madison Community Foundation serves to engage Greater Madison in philanthropy to advance a more equitable and vibrant community.
-We carry this mission forward by providing donors the opportunity to establish different types of charitable funds, such as donor advised funds.
+Madison Community Foundation helps donors in Greater Madison engage in philanthropy by providing the opportunity to establish different types of charitable funds, including donor advised funds.
 Donor advised funds offer a flexible way for donors to recommend distributions throughout the year to the nonprofit organizations that align with their values.

 • Regularly recommending distributions.
-As the fund advisor, you recommend distributions annually to qualified charitable organizations.
+As the fund advisor, you recommend distributions each year to qualified charitable organizations.
 The amount you distribute may vary from year to year, but the goal is to put the money to work in the community supporting the organizations and causes you value.

-• Future Giving Plan – If you are focused on actively building your fund balance, you could create a future giving plan to support your grantmaking plans in the future.
+• Future Giving Plan – If you are focused on actively building your fund balance to ensure grantmaking during your retirement or when your income may change, you could create a future giving plan.

 • Next Generation Giving Plan – If you want to involve your children or grandchildren in your philanthropy, you might want to create a plan that will let you build the fund balance by making gifts during your lifetime and defer recommending distributions so you can leave a charitable legacy for the next generation to advise.

-If the fund remains inactive for four years and MCF staff have been unable to connect with you, MCF has the option to make a distribution from the fund to qualified charitable organizations.
-If the fund remains inactive for five years and we have been unable to connect with you, MCF’s Board may exercise its variance power to direct the fund resources toward meeting the community’s needs (taking into account your original intentions, if you shared those with us) by making distributions from the fund to qualified charitable organizations.
+If the fund remains inactive for four years and MCF staff have been unable to connect with you, MCF can consider the fund abandoned and treat it as an undesignated gift to the Foundation.
+MCF’s Board may exercise its variance power to direct the fund resources toward meeting the community’s needs (taking into account your original intentions, if you shared those with us) by making distributions from the fund to qualified charitable organizations.

 In this way, MCF can ensure that these charitable funds continue to enhance the common good in our community.
 You can find our Fund Activity Policy here.